HeyFarrukh/web-app/content/articles/cv-guide.md

 ## :icon[lucide-clipboard-list] Final Tips

 -   **The most important thing about a CV is making a strong first impression.**
--   **Consistency is key!** This includes formatting, <a href="https://www.themuse.com/advice/finally-the-answer-to-how-much-does-my-resume-font-matter" >fonts</a>, and no mistakes.
+-   **Consistency is key!** This includes formatting, <a href="https://www.themuse.com/advice/finally-the-answer-to-how-much-does-my-resume-font-matter" target="_blank" rel="noopener noreferrer">fonts</a>, and no mistakes.
 -   Keep it under 2 pages at **most.** In investment banking, a one-page CV is standard.
 -   Do not add LinkedIn & Github if your profile is ‘bare bones’ - empty.
 -   Always <a href="/optimise-cv" target="_blank" rel="noopener noreferrer">tailor a CV</a> to the job description and company culture, whilst avoiding sounding verbose and inauthentic.
 Be as clear and concise as possible.
--  Avoid broad skills or <a href = "https://www.indeed.com/career-advice/resumes-cover-letters/buzzwords-to-avoid-in-resume" >clichés</a>, but replace it with how it may have related to the task or action. e.g. “Teamworker” → “Collaborated on a project..”
+-  Avoid broad skills or <a href = "https://www.indeed.com/career-advice/resumes-cover-letters/buzzwords-to-avoid-in-resume" target="_blank" rel="noopener noreferrer">clichés</a>, but replace it with how it may have related to the task or action. e.g. “Teamworker” → “Collaborated on a project..”
--   Include <a href = "http://cheekyscientist.com/how-to-ensure-your-resume-makes-a-winning-first-impression/" >appropriate sections</a>
+-   Include <a href = "http://cheekyscientist.com/how-to-ensure-your-resume-makes-a-winning-first-impression/" target="_blank" rel="noopener noreferrer">appropriate sections</a>
 -   **Save as a PDF:** "First Last [Company] CV.pdf"

 ---